MoleMan1024/audiowagon/docs/index.markdown

   helpful, rather describe what the behaviour of the app actually is.
 - What did you expect to happen?
 - At what date/time did the issue happen? (so I can align with the timestamps in the log files)
-- Which version of AudioWagon were you using? (version number can be found in the settings screen)
+- Which *version of AudioWagon* were you using? (version number can be found in the settings screen)
 - Which version is your car's software? (e.g. P2124 on a Polestar 2)
-- Log files are being created continously on your USB drive (if this is enabled in the settings).
-Please attach these log files from around the date/time when this happened (also provide previous log file).
-They have filenames like `aw_logs_0/audiowagon_<date_and_time>.log`.
-Without this I only have your description of the issue to work with.
+- *Log files* are being created continously on your USB drive (if this is enabled in the settings).
+Please attach these log files from around the date/time when the issue happened.
+If unsure about the date, just provide everything.
+If you can reproduce the issue easily, turn on logging in the settings, do whatever you need to trigger the issue, then turn logging off again, then the latest log file should contain the issue.
+The log files have filenames like `aw_logs_0/audiowagon_<date_and_time>.log`.
+These files are very important, without this I only have your description of the issue to work with.

 ## How to contribute?